avaneev/prvhash/README.md

 ## PRVHASH64_64M ##

 This is a minimized implementation of the `prvhash64` hash function.
-Since arguably it's the smallest hash function in the world, that produces 64-bit hashes of this quality level, it is very useful for hash tables.
+Since arguably it's the smallest hash function in the world, which produces 64-bit hashes of this quality level, it is very useful for hash-tables.

 ## Minimal PRNG for Everyday Use ##